-The Platform of Rail Infrastructure Managers in Europe (PRIME) was created in 2013 to facilitate the exchange of views, knowledge and best practices between Infrastructure Managers (IMs) and the European Commission.
+The Platform of Rail Infrastructure Managers in Europe (PRIME) was created in 2013 to facilitate the exchange of views, knowledge and best practice between Infrastructure Managers (IMs) and the European Commission.

 PRIME focuses on key matters concerning the implementation of the Single European Rail Area, including the deployment of European Rail Traffic Management System (ERTMS).

-PRIME has the legal status of an EC ‘Expert Group’, which provides expertise to the EC, also related to legal initiatives of the EC on topics relevant for IMs.
+PRIME has the legal status of an EC ‘Expert Group’: it provides expertise to the EC and advice on legal initiatives of the EC on topics relevant for IMs.

-PRIME plenary meetings take place twice per year, while different subgroups meet regularly to discuss and make proposals on dedicated topics such as digitalisation, charges, financing, KPIs and benchmarking, implementing acts and safety culture.
+PRIME plenary meetings are scheduled to take place twice per year, while different subgroups meet regularly to discuss and make proposals on dedicated the topics of digitalisation, charges, financing, KPIs and benchmarking, implementing acts and safety culture.

 EIM in action

 - All EIM members actively participate in PRIME;

 - The PRIME co-chairmanship position is currently held by EIM Member SNCF Réseau;